 Impairment of Long-Lived Assets.
 The Company evaluates long-lived assets, other than goodwill and identifiable intangible assets with indefinite lives, for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 An impairment loss is recognized when the sum of the undiscounted future cash flows is less than the carrying amount of the asset, in which case a write-down is recorded to reduce the related asset to its estimated fair value.
-There was no impairment of long-lived assets in 2009, 2008 or 2007.
+There was no impairment of long-lived assets as of December 31, 2010, 2009 or 2008.

 Workers' Compensation and Medical Malpractice Loss Reserves.
-The Company self-insures its workers' compensation and medical malpractice liabilities up to certain stop-loss limits.
+The Company is partially self-insured for its workers' compensation liability related to the Life Sciences, Healthcare and IT and Engineering segments as well as its medical malpractice liability in relation to the Physician segment.
+In connection with these programs, the Company pays a base premium plus actual losses incurred, not to exceed certain stop-loss limits.
 The Company is insured for losses above these limits, both per occurrence and in the aggregate.
 The self-insurance claim liability is determined based on claims filed and claims incurred but not reported.
+The Company accounts for claims incurred but not yet reported based on estimates derived from historical claims experience and current trends of industry data.
+Changes in estimates and differences in estimates and actual payments for claims are recognized in the period that the estimates changed or the payments were made.